Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien has 15 doubles, two triples, eight home runs, 26 walks and 44 RBI (68 total hits).
-He's also swiped seven bases.
+- Semien has 72 hits with 17 doubles, two triples, nine home runs and 26 walks.
+He has driven in 47 runs with seven stolen bases.

-- Semien hopes to build on a 21-game hitting streak in this matchup.
-During his last 10 games he is batting .250 with three doubles, a triple, a home run, two walks and six RBI.
+- Semien hopes to build on a 22-game hitting streak in this matchup.
+During his last 10 outings he is batting .304 with five doubles, a triple, two home runs, two walks and eight RBI.

 Semien Recent Games